 If you are not sure where to start, then email our Business Development Team or call 01993 861482 and we will point you in the right direction.

 Free Startup Guides

 A series of free guides covering a range of key business topics is available from the Start Up Loans Company.
 They’re packed full of practical tips, examples and ‘how-to’ information.
-Advice ranges from how to conduct market research, analysing strengths and weaknesses and optimising your website.
+Advice ranges from how to actually set a business up, conduct market research, analyse strengths and weaknesses and optimise your website.
 To download the guides, please visit:

 Creating a business

 When you start a business you must choose a structure.
 Most businesses in the UK are:

 - limited companies or